Fair and Equitable Access to Medical Supplies

 Time to take action

 SCIO hosted a Queen’s Park Day in partnership with March of Dimes Canada on “Access to Medical Supplies” on Monday, March 18, at Queen’s Park.
 Read about it here.

 Sign up and get advance communications on our efforts to improve quality and affordability of intermittent catheters in Ontario.

 Intermittent catheterization is a recommended bladder management method for people with urinary retention due to spinal cord injury or other conditions such as prostate enlargement.
 In Ontario, approx. 38,000 people use ICs and monthly supply costs can be up to $2,500 for specialized single-use ICs.
-Currently, there is no reimbursement provided by the provincial government for ICs, and other programs (e.g., automobile insurance, Easter Seals, etc.) do not often provide adequate coverage.
+Currently, unless you are a part of the Ontario Disability Support Program, there is no reimbursement provided by the provincial government for ICs, and other programs (e.g., automobile insurance, Easter Seals, etc.) may not provide adequate coverage.
 Often, users try to reduce costs by re-using single use catheters, but this poses great health risks.
 (Of the 25 top economic countries in the world, Canada is one of only two that does not have policies restricting the re-use of a catheter.)
 SCIO and our partners are working toward a province-wide comprehensive medical supply coverage program for people with disabilities.

 Key Considerations for IC users when providing feedback to HQO Recommendations:

 - As an IC user, does the health technology assessment (HTA) report reflect your day-to-day needs?

 - Do you feel like your needs/concerns have been treated fairly?